Buying a Car

 As it is widely known, the purchase of a car is a big investment, regardless if it’s for personal use or the whole family.
 An inappropriate vehicle purchase (one that does not tally with needs nor purchasing power) means that one could end up ‘tied’ to a long-term liability (minimum of 5 years, maximum of 9 years if a loan is taken from local financial institutions).
 Even in the case where an individual wishes to sell his or her car, the value that the car will be sold for will be less than the amount that has to be paid bank to the loan issuer.

-With Hari Raya Aidilfitri just around the corner, we’re spoilt for choice with a myriad of promotions from various car companies.
+Due to the various festivals celebrated in Malaysia, we’re spoilt for choice with a myriad of promotions from various car companies.
 That’s not surprising; consumers love new things – new clothes, new furniture, and especially new cars.
 Rebates and discounts are great incentives to encourage consumers to purchase a new car.

 There’s no harm in purchasing a new car, as long as one can afford the price and the maintenance required to keep it running safely.
 However, statistics show that car loans are among the main reasons why young people face bankruptcy easily (refer to statistics from the Malaysian Department of Insolvency).
 Based on the financial situations of those who seek counselling, we’ve observed that misjudging affordability is one main reason for financial issues.
 We often receive tips on how to make vehicle purchasing decisions via social media, so with this article we’ll attempt to analyse some of the said tips which have been shared online as mentioned.